drangelakariuki/Customer-Product-System/README.md

-# Customer-Product-System
+# A CLI-Point of Sale System
-This is a basic point of sale sysstem written with python 3.8.
-The system is single user.
-The system has 3 modules which are:
+This is a interactive,single-user point of sale system.
+The system has 3 modules which are customer, product and purchase.The program enables the user to manage customerand product data, and conduct product purchases.
+The system is extremely easy to use and can be used for a small shop to manage customers, products and inventory.
-## Customer
-This module has 5 functions.
-The functions add a customer to file, update customer details,
+Attributes such as customer ID and Product ID are unique to each customer and product respectively.
+The